 - An ex-offender who has completed a custodial or community sentence

 You don’t have to be getting benefits to apply.

 You can find full details on the government website.

 Each borough also has a range of additional employment services, some of which specialise in working with people with mental health, addictions and other health conditions.
-Please see the links on the left hand side of this page.
+Please see the links on the right hand side of this page.